polterguy/camphora-five/help-files/Camphora Five/05 - Manually editing your app.md

 particular app.
 Markdown is created as a _"leaky format"_, which allows you to create HTML tags inside your Markdown.
 These tags will be rendered _"as is"_ in your resulting HTML.
 However, your HTML whitelist file, declares which HTML elements and attributes of HTML elements are legal to render here - But only for your specific app, and not all apps in general.
+Any HTML tag found in a Markdown field, that does not exist in your whitelist file, will simply be entirely removed.